nteract/scrapbook/README.md

 sb.glue("non_json", df, 'arrow')
 ```

-The scrapbook library can be used later to recover recorded values by reading the output notebook
+The scrapbook library can be used later to recover scraps (recorded values)  from the output notebook

 ```python
 nb = sb.read_notebook('notebook.ipynb')